 The world’s most talented innovators and entrepreneurs should be able to stay in the U.S. and contribute to the economy, rather than be forced out to start competitor businesses in competitor nations.
 TechNet supports:

-- The creation of a new STEM visa for foreign students who have earned master’s degrees or above.
+· A STEM visa for foreign students attending U.S. universities and colleges who have earned Master’s degrees or above.

 An educated, diverse American workforce is the lifeblood of the innovation economy.
 TechNet supports:

 · Consistent short- and long-term funding for science, technology, engineering, and math (STEM) and computer science courses.